Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

 (Image credit: Jess Beech)

-GHD Platinum+ performance:
+ghd Platinum+ performance:

-Dyson Corrale vs GHD Platinum+ results comparison
+Dyson Corrale vs ghd Platinum+ results comparison

 Dyson Corrale results:

-GHD Platinum+ results:
+ghd Platinum+ results:

-If you have frizz-prone hair with natural movement, then the GHD Platinum+ will give you the kind of hair you’ve probably always hoped for.
+If you have frizz-prone hair with natural movement, then the ghd Platinum+ will give you the kind of hair you’ve probably always hoped for.
 It leaves hair super sleek, super shiny, and of course, super straight.
 What impressed me most is that my hair stayed this way until my next wash day.
 It didn’t ping too far back into fluffy territory even on humid or rainy days.
-If it did start to frizz, a quick brush was enough to restore glossiness.
+If it did start to frizz, a quick brush through was enough to restore glossiness.

 Dyson Corrale vs GHD Platinum+